The MVS Advisory Council

-Welcome to the Business Advisory Council ("the BAC")!
-The BAC is a voluntary resource group of the Martin V. Smith School of Business and Economics ("the School").
-It is comprised of both private and public sector leaders from the region and undergraduate and graduate students of the School (Members).
+Welcome to the MVS Advisory Council!
+The MVS Advisory Council is a voluntary resource group of the Martin V. Smith School of Business and Economics ("the School").
+It is comprised of both private and public sector leaders from the region and undergraduate and graduate students of the School.
 Its activities are geared to directly assist the faculty, staff, students and alumni of the School and to bring awareness and recognition of the various undergraduate and graduate programs available at the School.
-The BAC is not involved in any fund-raising, but contributes its time and expertise to better the School and its interests.
+The MVS Advisory Council is not involved in any fund-raising, but contributes its time and expertise to better the School and its interests.

 The Mission

-As an independent resource to the School and its Director, the BAC makes available its collective and individual members' experiences and knowledge to the various constituents of the School and helps to further the School's relevance, prominence and brand throughout the region.
+As an independent resource to the School and its Dean, the MVS Advisory Council makes available its collective and individual members' experiences and knowledge to the various constituents of the School and helps to further the School's relevance, prominence and brand throughout the region.

 The Core Objectives

-The BAC's various activities, both on and off campus, are geared to support the following objectives:
+The MVS Advisory Council's various activities, both on and off campus, are geared to support the following objectives:

 • To be a resource to the School’s students, alumni, staff and faculty.